 The spotted hyena (Crocuta crocuta) ranks next with a strong bite of 1,100 PSI; that’s almost double the strength of the lion who is their close competition for prey on the African savanna.
 This largest species of the hyena family measures between three to four feet long plus a substantial tail, and they can range in weight between 100-200 pounds.

 Although they look similar to dogs in appearance, they are more closely related to cats and civets.
 Spotted hyenas hunt in packs called clans that can number up to 80 members.
 They take down prey in these large groups and then celebrate with their trademark laughing bark.
-They use this bite force to crack bones and hooves, and they consumed nearly every single part of their prey leaving nothing to waste.
+They use this bite force to crack bones and hooves and they consume nearly every single part of their prey, leaving nothing to waste.

 #8 Strongest Animal Bite Force in the World: Polar Bear